tleskin/conduit-reactor/README.md

 4. Create a view for the action request in `lib/conduit/reactor/views`
   * The view is what actually gets rendered as the request.
-It typically uses the attributes and values built up the the decorator to make the request
+It typically uses the attributes and values built up the decorator to make the request

 5. Implement `lib/conduit/reactor/request_mocker/<action>.rb`
   * Typically this can just inherit from the `RequestMocker::Base`